Journal Entry Agent

 Apply ISA 320 materiality threshold Is the proposed entry above the clearly-trivial threshold (typically 5% of overall materiality) or above performance materiality?
 Rules Engine Auditor

-ISA 320 + ISA 450 (materiality and evaluation of misstatements); typical overall materiality 0.5-5% of pretax income; SOX 404 ICFR controls calibrated to performance materiality (50-75% of overall); auto-routing to senior approver above threshold
+ISA 320 and ISA 450 govern materiality and the evaluation of misstatements; overall materiality is typically 0.5-5% of pretax income, and SOX 404 ICFR controls are calibrated to performance materiality (50-75% of overall).
+Entries above the threshold auto-route to a senior approver.

 Decision Record